-tenancy.govt.nz/assets/forms-templates/notice-of-anti-social-behaviour.pdf
+1 tenancy.govt.nz/assets/forms-templates/notice-of-anti-social-behaviour.pdf

-Some situations involving loud, aggressive behaviour may involve situations of family violence.
-Where the tenant is experiencing family violence, the Tribunal has in some cases decided that the perpetrator is not at the perpetrator of the tenant, and therefore the tenant is not responsible for their behaviour.
+2 Some situations involving loud, aggressive behaviour may involve situations of family violence.
+Where the tenant is experiencing family violence, the Tribunal has in some cases decided that the perpetrator is not at the property with the permission of the tenant, and therefore the tenant is not responsible for their behaviour.
 The Tenancy Tribunal may not terminate a tenancy if the Tribunal considers it be unfair to do so after considering the circumstances in which the anti-social behaviour occurred.